-There are several reasons detecting a substance exposed newborn is important.
-Early detection provides many more options than detection at a later stage in the child’s life, and
+There are several reasons why testing a newborn for potential substances is important.
+Early detection provides many more options than detection at a later stage in the child’s life including:

-- Early detection of fetal alcohol syndrome (FAS) and fetal alcohol effect (FAE) allow newborns to be identified and enrolled into early intervention and community programs.
+- Early detection of alcohol biomarkers allows newborns to be identified and enrolled into early intervention and community programs.
 New programs are showing dramatic improvements in children identified earlier in life.

-- Detection of a exposed child can allow help, intervention and treatment to be offered to the mother, so that exposure during future pregnancies may be prevented.
+- Detection of an exposed child can allow help, intervention and treatment to be offered to the mother, so that exposure during future pregnancies may be prevented.

-How long does the laboratory keep remaining umbilical cord tissue?
+How long does the laboratory keep remaining specimens?

 How should umbilical cord tissue be stored?

-The sample is stable at room temperature for 7 days, can be refrigerated (2-8° C) for up to 3 weeks and frozen (< -10° C) up to 1 year.
+The sample is stable at room temperature for 7 days, can be refrigerated (2-8° C) for up to 3 weeks, or frozen (< -10° C) for up to 1 year.